highbyte/dotnet-6502/doc/SCRIPTING.md

 ## Threading model

+The scripting threading model is intentionally simple: **all script execution must run on the same thread as the emulator frame loop**.
+This ensures Lua `mem.read`/`mem.write` and CPU memory access never overlap, with no locks or synchronization needed.

+`HostApp` provides two protected helpers that derived host apps call from the appropriate thread:

+- `InvokeScriptingTick()` — resumes `emu.yield()` coroutines (for the tick timer callback).
+- `DrainPendingScriptActionsAsync()` — executes deferred emulator control actions (e.g. `emu.start()`) queued by scripts during the previous frame or tick.

+`HostApp` also provides two virtual methods for derived classes that need a platform-specific tick timer (e.g. Avalonia):

+- `OnScriptingEngineSet()` — called when `SetScriptingEngine()` completes; start the tick timer here.
+Game-loop-based hosts (SilkNet, SadConsole) typically do not need to override this.
+- `StopScriptingTimer()` — called from `Close()`; stop and dispose the tick timer here.
+Only needed when `OnScriptingEngineSet()` was overridden.

+### Avalonia (current implementation)

 All script execution runs on the **Avalonia UI thread**.
-There are no threading issues between Lua memory access and the emulator's own CPU execution.

-The emulator uses two periodic timers, both of which dispatch their callbacks to the UI thread via `Dispatcher.UIThread.InvokeAsync`:
+The emulator uses two periodic timers, both dispatching callbacks to the UI thread via `Dispatcher.UIThread.InvokeAsync`:

 - **Update timer** -- fires at the emulated system's refresh rate (e.g. ~50 Hz for PAL C64).
 Each tick runs the full frame sequence synchronously:
   1. `InvokeBeforeFrame()` -- resumes `emu.frameadvance()` coroutines, then calls `on_before_frame` hooks.
-Scripts may call `mem.read`/`mem.write` here.
   2. `ProcessInputBeforeFrame()` -- processes user input.
   3. `ExecuteOneFrame()` -- runs the emulated CPU for one frame's worth of cycles.
-The CPU reads and writes emulator memory here.
   4. `InvokeAfterFrame()` -- calls `on_after_frame` hooks.
-Scripts may call `mem.read`/`mem.write` here.
+  5. `DrainPendingScriptActionsAsync()` -- executes any emulator control operations queued by scripts.

-- **Scripting tick timer** -- fires at ~60 Hz independently.
-Resumes `emu.yield()` coroutines (which may also access memory).
+- **Scripting tick timer** -- fires at ~60 Hz independently, also dispatched to the UI thread.
+Each tick calls `InvokeScriptingTick()` then `DrainPendingScriptActionsAsync()`.

 Because both timers dispatch to the same UI thread, their callbacks are serialized by the Avalonia dispatcher queue and can never execute concurrently.
-This means:

-- Lua `mem.read`/`mem.write` and CPU memory access never overlap.
-- No locks or synchronization are needed around memory access.
-- A script's `emu.frameadvance()` loop interleaves cleanly with emulator frames: the script runs before (or after) the CPU, never during.
+### SilkNet (future)

+SilkNet host applications (e.g. `SilkNetHostApp`) run the emulator on the **game loop thread** managed by `IWindow.Run()`.
+The game loop already fires at ~60 Hz, so no separate tick timer is needed — `OnScriptingEngineSet()` does not need to be overridden.

+The `OnUpdate` callback handles both frame execution and the scripting tick:
+1. `RunEmulatorOneFrame()` — fires `InvokeBeforeFrame()`, the CPU frame, and `InvokeAfterFrame()` internally.
+2. `InvokeScriptingTick()` — resumes `emu.yield()` coroutines.
+3. `DrainPendingScriptActionsAsync()` — executes deferred emulator control operations.

+Because all three steps run on the same game loop thread, no additional synchronization is needed.

+### SadConsole (future)

+SadConsole host applications (e.g. `SadConsoleHostApp`) drive the emulator from the **MonoGame/SadConsole update loop** (`UpdateSadConsole`, called by the game loop at ~60 Hz).
+As with SilkNet, the game loop itself is the tick mechanism and no separate timer is needed — `OnScriptingEngineSet()` does not need to be overridden.

+The `UpdateSadConsole` method handles both frame execution and the scripting tick:
+1. `RunEmulatorOneFrame()` — fires `InvokeBeforeFrame()`, the CPU frame, and `InvokeAfterFrame()` internally.
+2. `InvokeScriptingTick()` — resumes `emu.yield()` coroutines.
+3. `DrainPendingScriptActionsAsync()` — executes deferred emulator control operations.

+Because all three steps run on the same game loop thread, no additional synchronization is needed.